-- change of circumstances occurred on or before the application date - individual had not included that information within their initial application - information provided would impact the assessment of their application.
+- the change of circumstances occurred on or before the date of determination - the individual had not included that information within their review - the information provided would impact the assessment of their review.

-the information provided by the individual relating to the change in circumstances can be included in the assessment at re-determination.
+The information provided by the individual relating to the change in circumstances can be included in the assessment at re-determination.

-In cases where the individual has some level of entitlement and the change of circumstances occurred after the application date.
-The re-determination assessment would only take into account information that was relevant to the individual's circumstances on the original application date.
+In cases where the individual has some level of entitlement and the change of circumstances occurred after the original determination was made, the redetermination assessment would only take into account information that was relevant to the individual's circumstances on the date of the original determination.